AlteriaX/WuWa-Configs/README.md

 Chromatic Abberation, Depth of Field, Film Grain, Vignette
 ```

-``DeviceProfiles.ini`` to fix low quality material for laptops/desktops that has AMD iGPU + dedicated GPU active - **[CHECK THIS IMAGE](https://i.postimg.cc/W1jgWC4s/igpu.png)**
+``DeviceProfiles.ini`` to fix low quality material for laptops/desktops that has AMD iGPU + dedicated GPU

+Check the image to see if you need the ini file - **[Link to image](https://i.postimg.cc/W1jgWC4s/igpu.png)**

 ```
+Material examples:
-Material examples: Sanhua's necklace, bronze scale on Jinhsi's outift, water waves in Black Shores and more
+Sanhua's necklace, bronze scale on Jinhsi's outift, water waves in Black Shores and more
 ```